 Theorem HSC Homogeneous Systems are Consistent 29 Suppose that a system of linear equations is homogeneous.
-Then the system is consistent and one solution is found by setting each variable to zero.
+Then the system is consistent one solution is found by setting each variable to zero. t and one solution is found by setting each variable to zero.